abbreviatedman/node-express-mongodb-unit-02-npm-part-2/2e-api-requests/readme.md

 Now that we understand how Try-Catch blocks work, let's take a look at a more practical example.

-In the terminal, use command `npm install prompt-sync`.
-This is a module that allows you to prompt a user input via the terminal:
+In the terminal, use command `npm init -y` to make this project an NPM project with a `package.json` file.
+Then, run `npm install prompt-sync`.
+This is a module that allows you to prompt a user input via the terminal.

 4. Import the `prompt-sync` module